 Promotes Accountability and Transparency: WIOA ensures that federal investments in employment and training programs are evidence-based and data-driven, and accountable to participants and taxpayers.

-- Core programs are required to report on common performance indicators that provide key employment information, such as how many workers entered and retained employment, their median wages, whether they attained a credentials, and their measurable skill gains.
+- Core programs are required to report on common performance indicators that provide key employment information, such as the employment rate of participants after exiting the program, their median wages, whether they attained a credential, and their measurable skill gains.

 - Core programs must measure the effectiveness of services to employers for the first time.

 - DOL and ED, with input from stakeholders, will establish a common performance accountability system for the core programs.

 - Negotiated levels of performance for the common indicators will be adjusted based on a statistical model that takes into account economic conditions and participant characteristics.

 - Performance reports for states, local areas, and eligible training providers will be publicly available.

 - Programs will be evaluated by independent third parties at least every four years.